Eardley Lancelot Holland: Professional accomplishments

 Even at the end of the longest day’s work, often after 10.00 pm, he would meet his registrar for that day’s quota of time allocated to the revision of a new edition of Eden’s Midwifery.
 The burden was always somewhat mollified by refreshment in the form of beer, but as well the chief’s secretary saw to it that his needs for tobacco were fully met by a row of pipes filled by herself and left ready.
 The work could then go on far into the night, unless interrupted, as it often was, by a call to a midwifery case.

 Holland was a prolific author, editor, and lecturer, and the recipient of many honors.
 He was knighted in 1946.
+The University of Leeds awarded him an honorary degree (LLD) in 1952.
 He wrote the Manual of Obstetrics which ran to twelve editions and was used to teach innumerable students.

 He was a founding Fellow of the Royal College of Obstetricians and Gynaecologists.
 As well as his hospital work and his private practice, he was a committed member of his profession.

 Holland was a member of the Central Midwives Board; editor of the Journal of Obstetrics and Gynaecology of the British Empire; a member of the Board of Advanced Medical Studies of London University; and examiner in midwifery and diseases of women to the universities of Cambridge, London, and Durham, the Royal College of Surgeons of England, and the Central Midwives Board… He was also a member of the General Council of King Edward's Hospital Fund for London, where he interested him-self particularly in the provision of radium for the treatment of cancer.